GasbaouiMohammedAlAmin/spyware-project-keylogger-java/README.md

 # spyware-project-keylogger-java for any exploitation system
-This spyware for educutional purpose , for that i am not  responsible for   any bad use of this app.  this spywar takes a form of keylogger ,it collects all keys strokes of target  ,Screenshot local ip , public ip in addition into a link the gives you more information about the target like contry , city laltitude , longitude ,isp , region name ,time zone and zip.
+This spyware for educutional purpose , for that i am not  responsible for   any bad use of this app.  this spyware takes a form of keylogger ,it collects all keys strokes of target  ,Screenshot local ip , public ip in addition into a link the gives you more information about the target like contry , city laltitude , longitude ,isp , region name ,time zone and zip.

 # how i use this files ?